Sixstring982/tanenbaum/README.md

 ## Project setup

-First, clone or fork this repo.
+First, clone or fork this repo and change directories into the repo.

+> [!NOTE]
+> If you're a nix user you can skip the following steps and instead run:
+> `$ nix develop`

 ### Create your opam switch